 Collaborative Practice

 Pharmacists have unique training and expertise in the appropriate use of medications and provide a wide array of patient care services in many different practice settings.
 These services reduce adverse drug events, improve patient safety, and optimize medication use and health outcomes.
-Pharmacists contribute to improving patients’ health by providing patient care services as authorized under their scope of practice and facilitated by collaborative practice agreements (CPAs).
+Pharmacists contribute to improving patients’ health by providing patient care services as authorized under their scope of practice within the standard of care framework.
+Pharmacists may implement collaborative practice agreements (CPAs) to facilitate certain services or aspects of patient care they offer.